survivejs/webpack-book/manuscript/developing/02_development_server.md

 # Development Server

 When developing a frontend without any special tooling, you often end up having to refresh the browser to see changes.
-Given having to manually refresh gets annoying fast, there's tooling to remedy the problem.
+Given this gets annoying fast, there's tooling to remedy the problem.

 The first tools in the market were [LiveReload](http://livereload.com/) and [Browsersync](http://www.browsersync.io/).
 The point of either is to allow refreshing the browser automatically as you develop.
 They also pick up CSS changes and apply the new style without a hard refresh that loses the state of the browser.

-It's possible to setup Browsersync to work with webpack through [browser-sync-webpack-plugin](https://www.npmjs.com/package/browser-sync-webpack-plugin), but webpack has more tricks in store in form of a `watch` mode, and a development server.
+It's possible to setup Browsersync to work with webpack through [browser-sync-webpack-plugin](https://www.npmjs.com/package/browser-sync-webpack-plugin), but webpack has more tricks in store in the form of a `watch` mode, and a development server.

 ## Webpack `watch` mode